Templates and Meta Data

 Two features that are related to the creation, editing and saving of an item are templates and meta data.

-Templates make it easier for users to add new items that repeat a heading structure or phrases that are similar to many other items.
-Instead of starting from scratch or using a copy, paste, delete, type new data; templates can be created that have the common text and structure already completed.
-A template page must have a tag of “template”.
+Templates make it easier for users to create new items that are similar to many other items.
+Instead of starting from scratch or using a copy, paste, and modify technique; templates that contain the common text and structure can be created.
+A template item must have a tag of “template”.

-For templates with the MoinWiki markup, Predefined Variables can be used to insert date, time, user name, item name, and others.
+For templates with MoinWiki markup, Predefined Variables can be used to insert date, time, user name, item name, and others.
+See Predefined Variables in the Moin Wiki markup overview.

 When an item is edited (including non-text items like images, etc.), most themes provide a means of updating certain meta data associated with the item.
 The meta data fields that may be updated by all editors include Summary, Tags, and Names.